Lowest Mortgage Rate in Canada. Starting from 2.49%

 Why does leased land affect your mortgage eligibility?

-If a home resides on leased land, a bank or mortgage lender can't use the land as collateral if your mortgage isn't paid.
+A bank or mortgage lender can't use leased land as collateral to secure your mortgage loan, unless a specific arrangement has been made with a land developer.
 There is no home title registered; instead, your home is registered as personal property, similar to an auto loan.
-If you sell your home, you become part of that 'property' history, similar to how past owners of a car are part of that car's history (e.g. accident reports, etc.).

-Lenders offering prefab mortgages for a leased setup (chattel mortgages) have stricter criteria and higher borrowing costs to help address the increased lending risks.
+A chattel loan for a leased setup comes with stricter criteria and higher borrowing costs to help address the increased lending risks.

 Is your prefab home not yet installed on the property?

-If the home is not yet installed, you may require a builder’s mortgage or a construction draw mortgage.
+If the home is not yet installed and you need financing to get it done, you may require a different kind of mortgage, like a construction or draw mortgage.

 True North doesn't supply construction mortgages for prefab homes.
-However, other options may be available, such as a completion mortgage (often provided in conjunction with a land developer), or you can apply with THINK once the house is within 120 days of being finished (subject to eligibility and conditions).
+However, other options may be available, such as a completion mortgage (you'll need to sign a purchase agreement and provide a deposit to the developer that will go towards your down payment), or you can apply with THINK once the house is within 120 days of being finished (subject to eligibility and conditions).

 Read more about construction and completion mortgages here: New Build Mortgages